MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 ### Customer Behavior:
-- Maven Market has had a total of 8,842 customers over the past two years, with most of them (8,060) in 1998.
-This shows strong customer growth, especially in that year.
+- Maven Market had 8,842 customers over two years, with 8,060 joining in 1998, indicating rapid growth that year.
-- Maven Market has a high 98.8% retention rate, meaning most customers keep coming back.
-This shows that customers are happy and loyal to the brand.
+- A 98.8% retention rate shows strong customer loyalty and satisfaction.
-- Bronze membership brings in the most revenue, especially from lower and middle-income customers.
-These customers find the benefits of the bronze membership, which are likely more affordable, better than having no membership at all (the "normal" status).
+- Bronze membership generates the most revenue, particularly from lower and middle-income customers, offering an affordable option, better than having no membership at all (the "normal" status).

 ![Customer Behaviors](https://github.com/user-attachments/assets/430427b2-70be-4470-a048-4243dd164ed0)